Dhardzu007/alx-low_level_programming/0x12-singly_linked_lists/README.md

-learning about singly linked lists and how to use it in c languagee
+learning about singly linked lists in c programming